 Allow [Tooltip] to be used on class/Component

-In order to provide basic documentation on the purpose of a specific Component, I prefer to write this directly in the source code.
-The basic documentation is intended to help, usually a Game Designer, how to use the Component or what problem it tries to solve.
+In order to provide basic documentation of a specific Component, I prefer to write this directly in the source code.
+The documentation is intended to help, usually a Game Designer, how to use the Component or what problem it tries to solve.
 It’s a simple description only and not a replacement for an actual in-depth documentation.

-For me, as a programmer, it’s easier to keep this text up-to-date if it’s stored in the source code, rather than having to write it in another place/tool like a Wiki etc. For the reader, it’s also easier, because he/she does not need to leave the editor.
+For me, as a programmer, it’s easier to keep this text up-to-date if it’s stored in the source code, rather than having to write it in another place/tool like a Wiki etc. For the reader, it’s also easier, because there is no need to leave the editor.

-Unity should display the tooltip when the user moves the mouse-pointer over the Component header in the Inspector, just like it’s doing with fields already.
+I propose that Unity should display the [Tooltip] when moving the mouse-pointer over the Component header in the Inspector, just like it’s doing with fields already.
 Here is a mockup of what I’ve in mind:

 5011625--490298--upload_2019-9-29_9-12-17.png